Out of a Clear Sky: Plot

-As described in a film magazine, Celeste (Clark), Countess of Bersek et Krymm, a self-willed Belgian maiden, refuses to be used as a pawn of state to further the political ambitions of her scheming Uncle Dyreck (Ratcliffe), who has ordered her to marry a German prince.
+As described in a film magazine, Celeste, Countess of Bersek et Krymm, a self-willed Belgian maiden, refuses to be used as a pawn of state to further the political ambitions of her scheming Uncle Dyreck, who has ordered her to marry a German prince.
 When he insists, Celeste slips away with her governess and steams to New York City.
 Uncle Dyreck follows and begs her to return to Belgium, but she refuses.
 She goes to Tennessee followed by her persistent relative, and ultimately finds herself alone and friendless in a mountain gorge.
-A prey to despair, she is discovered by Robert Lawrence (Meighan), a wealthy land owner, who promises to help her.
+A prey to despair, she is discovered by Robert Lawrence, a wealthy land owner, who promises to help her.
 Learning that Uncle Dyreck is in the vicinity, Robert leaves Celeste and seeks him out to throw him off the scent.
 In his absence, Celeste goes to a cabin and is prevailed upon by a boy to visit his granny in the mountains.
 They scarcely had left the cabin when it is hit by lightning and destroyed.
 On his return, Robert finds fragments of Celeste's dress and believes she died in the cabin.
 He finds her later, and tells her that he can rid her of her uncle by showing him the charred remains of her dress and saying that she died.
 Celeste approves of the plan and Uncle Dyreck gives up his search.
 Robert and Celeste plight their troth.